Individual agent or business agent licence - real estate

-Further information about the qualifications needed by applicants for the grant of a real estate and business agents licence can be found by reviewing the Real Estate and Business Agents (General) Regulations 1979.
+Detailed information about real estate and business agents licence qualifications can be found in the Real Estate and Business Agents (General) Regulations 1979.

 Applicants must satisfy the Commissioner that they have sufficient practical experience in negotiating transactions to enable them to carry on the business of an agent satisfactorily.
 To assist with this assessment, applicants must provide details of their real estate activities and transactions.
 This information should include:

 - A transaction list detailing:

 - sales transaction details, such as the date of sale, address of property, value/price, and whether or not it was a conjunctional sale; and/or

 - property management transaction details, such as a description of properties managed (e.g. house, flat or shop), whether you managed them alone or were part of a team, and the period you managed them; and/or

 - leasing transaction details, such as a description of properties leased (e.g. retail, commercial or residential), whether you managed them alone or were part of a team, and the period you managed them.